 Move Over Probiotics

-We’ve been told to pop one daily to keep our gut healthy (well the marketers have told you that)
+Over the past few years Probiotics have become centre stage… We’ve been told to pop one daily to keep our gut healthy (well the marketers have told you that) But is it really what our gut needs?

 "... antibiotics can affect the abundances of 30% of the bacteria in the gut community, causing rapid and significant drops in taxonomic richness, diversity and evenness" and research shows that after one-time antibiotic treatment the effects on the Gut Microbiome can be aggravating and prolonged and can lead to "long-lasting detrimental shifts in the gut microbiota”… “causing a disruption in diversity of the intestinal microbiota for 4 years following antibiotic use".

-Antibiotics can cause significant changes in gut microbiota that have both short- and long-term health consequences”
+Antibiotics can cause significant changes in gut microbiota that have both short- and long-term health consequences.”

-“Antibiotic use is associated with reduced microbiota diversity”
+“Antibiotic use is associated with reduced microbiota diversity.”

 “Antibiotics can also disrupt the balance that normally exists between the various species of gut microbiota.
 For instance, by causing a decrease in species diversity, antibiotics can lead to the overgrowth of pathobionts”… “As the antibiotic susceptible bacteria are eliminated, antibiotic-resistant bacteria multiply and take their place”

-Research shows that Probiotic therapy during Antibiotic therapy has beneficial effects such as…
+While some health professionals advising NOT to take during antibiotic treatment, the Research shows that Probiotic therapy during Antibiotic therapy has beneficial effects such as…

 “Effect of adding probiotics to an antibiotic intervention on the human gut microbial diversity and composition: a systematic review concluded that the addition of probiotics to antibiotic interventions seems to preserve alpha diversity and ameliorate the changes to gut microbial composition caused by antibiotic interventions”